 Building a Euros sweepstake website with 11ty

 We always have a family sweepstake for the Euros and the World Cup so this year I created a website for it: euros.robwood.uk.
-This is a brief overview of what I can remember rather than a detailed step-by-step guide.
-The source-code is here.
+This is a brief write-up of what I can remember.

 The basics